Gershom Scholem: Biography

 Gerhard (Gershom) Scholem was born in Berlin to Arthur Scholem and Betty Hirsch Scholem.
 His father was a printer.
 His older brother was the German Communist leader Werner Scholem.
 He studied Hebrew and Talmud with an Orthodox rabbi.

 Scholem met Walter Benjamin in Munich in 1915, when the former was seventeen years old and the latter was twenty-three.
 They began a lifelong friendship that ended when Benjamin committed suicide in 1940 in the wake of Nazi persecution.
 Scholem dedicated his book Major Trends in Jewish Mysticism (Die jüdische Mystik in ihren Hauptströmungen), based on lectures 1938–1940, to Benjamin.
-In 1915 Scholem enrolled at the Frederick William University in Berlin (today, Humboldt University), where he studied mathematics, philosophy, and Hebrew.
+In 1915, Scholem enrolled at the Frederick William University in Berlin (today, Humboldt University), where he studied mathematics, philosophy, and Hebrew.
 There he met Martin Buber, Shmuel Yosef Agnon, Hayim Nahman Bialik, Ahad Ha'am, and Zalman Shazar.

 In Berlin, Scholem befriended Leo Strauss and corresponded with him throughout his life.
 He studied mathematical logic at the University of Jena under Gottlob Frege.
 He was in Bern in 1918 with Benjamin when he met Elsa (Escha) Burchhard, who became his first wife.
-Scholem returned to Germany in 1919, where he received a degree in Semitic languages at the Ludwig Maximilian University of Munich.
-Together with Benjamin he established a fictitious school – the University of Muri.
+Scholem returned to Germany in 1919, where he received a degree in Semitic languages at the Ludwig-Maximilians-Universität München.
+Together with Benjamin, he established a fictitious school – the University of Muri.

 Scholem wrote his doctoral thesis on the oldest known kabbalistic text, Sefer ha-Bahir.
 The following year it appeared in book form as "Das Buch Bahir", having been published by his father's publishing house.

-Drawn to Zionism and influenced by Buber, he immigrated in 1923 to the British Mandate of Palestine.
-It may be considered notable that though Scholem's allegiance to the Zionist cause (or the reclamation of Palestine by the Jewish diaspora) is incontrovertible, his relationship to the manifest ethics of Zionism was more ambiguous and critical than Buber's.